jundalisay/superblist/content/en/research/descartes/philosophy/part-4/section-05d.md

 The greater is communicated to it by a greater and more perfect magnet: also because the striated particles, rushing with greater force into its passages, bend the extremities of the branches prominent in them more; and also, because many rushing towards it at the same time, many such passages open to themselves.

-For it is to be noted that there are more such passages in steel, which of course consists of only iron rams, than in a magnet, in which there is a great deal of stony material, to which the iron rams are embedded; and therefore, when only a few striated particles enter a weak iron magnet, they do not open all its passages, but only a few, and indeed those which were closed by the extremities of the twigs which were as flexible as possible.
+For it is to be noted that there are more such passages in steel, which of course consists of only iron rams, than in a magnet, in which there is a great deal of stony material, to which the iron rams are embedded; and therefore, when only a few striated particles enter a weak iron magnet, they do not open all its passages, but only a few, and those which were closed by the extremities of the twigs which were as flexible as possible.

 {{< s v="4.165" >}} Why does the earth itself give a magnetic force to iron?